 Registered Nurse to Master of Science in Nursing, Family Nurse Practitioner

-- Upon completion of the program students will be eligible to sit for the nationally recognized AANP or ANCC certification examination for the Family Nurse Practitioner role and population focus.
+Upon completion of this program, students will be eligible to sit for the nationally recognized American Association of Nurse Practitioners or American Nurses Credentialing Center certification examination for family primary care nurse practitioner.

 |Required for BSN|